superxc3/xcmkb/list of items/list of keyboards/40percent/reviung41/readme.md

 - 41 three or five pins mx style switches
 - 41 keycaps
 - Type c or micro usb data cable depends on batch
+- Our boards are plug and play, no flashing or soldering required

 ### XCMKB Design
 Our acrylic layer case is modified according to gtips's with a few improvements as follow: